Kammerlo/keras-yolo3-serving/README.md

 # YOLO3 (Detection, Training and Serving)

 Big thanks to experiencor (https://github.com/experiencor).
 It's a good implementation of the yolov3 in keras.
 To use it in production environments there are some improvements to do.
-The goal is to run these models in tensorflow serving without the need of pre or postprocessing.
+The goal is to run these models in tensorflow serving without the need of pre- or postprocessing.